omahacodeschool/ruby-prompt__conditionals/lib/conditionals.md

 # What is a conditional?

-A conditional is a statement which sets the parameters for which parts of the code will be executed.
+A conditional is a statement which sets the decision rules for which parts of the code will be executed, based upon whether specified conditions are true or false.
 Sample conditionals include if, else, elsif

 # What is the difference between `=` and `==`?